 Bachelor of education

-This 16-month, post-degree program begins with selecting a pathway: teaching children (Kindergarten to Grade 5) or teaching adolescents (Grades 6 to 9+).
-You’ll participate in extensive practical experience including two school-based practicums, a community field experience, a 15-week internship, and many other place-based learning opportunities that are reflective of this territory and the histories and aspirations of Indigenous peoples of this land.
+This 16-month, post-degree program you’ll participate in extensive practical experience including two school-based practicums, a community field experience, a 15-week internship, and many other place-based learning opportunities that are reflective of this territory and the histories and aspirations of Indigenous peoples of this land.

 Certificates and Diplomas

-The Okanagan School of Education Post-Baccalaureate Certificates (15 credits) and Post-Baccalaureate Diplomas (30 credits) provide professional development opportunities for educators and respond to the needs of schools and districts for education specialists.
-These are post-degree professional programs designed to complement post-secondary education that has already been achieved.
+Our Interdisciplinary Studies in Contemporary Education Certificate (12 credits) and Diploma (30 credits) provide professional development opportunities for educators and respond to the needs of schools and districts for education specialists.